robinp/robinp.github.io/posts/en/24days-of-infra-day-1-version-control.markdown

 Inspired by [24 Days of Hackage][1], this is a post series about (a biased selection of) software infrastructure components found in modern development and serving environment.

-We start with development related components like versioning, building and releasing, then move to production components like queues, storange and analysis support.
+We start with development related components like versioning, building and releasing, then move to production components like queues, storage and analysis support.
 Our first topic is version control (aka source control).

-Hopefully it is no surprise that first thing a developer wants to do when starting a new project is to put code under version control (if it is a surprise, execute `git init` before it would be too late).
+Hopefully it is no surprise that the first thing a developer wants to do when starting a new project is to put code under version control (if it is a surprise, execute `git init` before it would be too late).
-Code additions and modifications then happen in logical units containing a set of related changes, called commits.
+Code additions and modifications thus happen in logical units containing a set of related changes, called commits.
 Code is checkpointed after each commit, so any given state can be restored later.